gelisam/cabal-rangefinder/README.md

 correctness
 -----------

-We assume that the versions currently installed in ./cabal-dev already work fine.
-That is, you should use cabal-rangefinder to expand your version ranges, not to find a version which works in the first place.
+We assume that the versions currently installed in ./cabal-dev already work fine with the latest version of everything.
+That is, you should use cabal-rangefinder to expand the lower end of your version ranges, not to find a version which works in the first place.

-We also assume that if versions X and Y both work, then so does all the versions in between.
+We also assume that if versions X and Y both work, then so do all the versions in between.